fgrehm/serf-docker-vagrant-hipache/README.md

 from the `dockers-X` VM.
 The event is then captured by the `hipache` VM and the hipache server gets configured by [adding some entries to a redis list](scripts/handle-deploy#L28-L31).

 ### Acknowledgement

 Thanks to [@jpfuentes2](https://github.com/jpfuentes2) for some early feedback on this.
 You might want to check out his [hipster-devops](https://github.com/jpfuentes2/hipster-devops) for another example of using Serf and Docker.

+## Got feedback?

+Apart from Vagrant, I'm fairly new to most of the stuff here, feel free to open up an issue here on GitHub and / or shoot a tweet to [@fgrehm](https://twitter.com/fgrehm).